DishantB0411/nl2sql_app/README.md

 -   **To use SQL Server Authentication** (if not using a trusted Windows connection): You must provide a username and password.
     -   *Example*: `mssql+pyodbc://your_user:your_password@localhost\\SQLEXPRESS/rental_app?driver=...`
+For the time being use this connection URI else you can add your own connection uri and check the connection using `testing_connection.py` file.
 ### ### 6.4.
 Set Up API Key

 -   In the project root, create a file named `.env`.